 750 N. Mountain Cove Rd., Boise

 The Military Reserve is approximately 734 acres reserved for several different uses.
-The reserve is in the northeastern section of the city.
 The amenities available in the area are an archery range, an old military cemetery, bike park, dog park and trails.

 Hours of Operation